Instructions to authors

 Schilz, F., Hummel, S. & Hermann, B. (2004): Design of a multiplex PCR for genotyping 16 short tandem repeats in degraded DNA samples. – Anthrop.
 Anz.
-62, 369–378.
+62: 369–378.

 Walter, H. (1998): Populationsgenetik der Blutgruppensysteme des Menschen. – Schweizerbart, Stuttgart.

-Proof readingThe authors (the first-named author for multi-author-papers) will receive a pdf of the page proofs via the Manuscript Management System.
-This page proof has to be checked immediately and has to be returned either by mail, fax or email to the publishers.
-In cases where the author is prevented from making corrections, he should appoint a representative to check the proofs.
-If the page proofs are not returned in time, the paper will be published uncorrected.
-Only typesetting errors or small technical changes can be made, for further corrections the authors will be charged.
+The authors (the first-named author for multi-author-papers) will receive a pdf of the page proof via email.
+This page proof has to be checked and the corrections have to be returned via email to the publishers immediately.
+In cases where the author is prevented from making corrections, he/she should appoint a representative to check the proofs.
+Only typesetting errors or small technical changes are allowed to be made; otherwise the authors will be charged for additional costs.
+If the corrections are not returned in time, the paper will be published without author's corrections.

-DeclarationStudies published in the Anthropologischer Anzeiger must be performed according to the formal statement on proper treatments of human subjects:
+Studies published in the Anthropologischer Anzeiger must be performed according to the formal statement on proper treatments of human subjects: